Jon Berti Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

+- The Pirates pitching staff ranks 11th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Pirates have the 18th-ranked team ERA across all MLB pitching staffs (4.38).
+- The Pirates have a 4.41 team ERA that ranks 18th among all MLB pitching staffs.

-- Pirates pitchers combine to allow 73 home runs (one per game), the third-fewest in the league.
+- The Pirates allow the fourth-fewest home runs in baseball (74 total, one per game).

-- The right-hander last pitched on Saturday against the Milwaukee Brewers, when he threw five innings, allowing four earned runs while giving up five hits.
+- In his last appearance on Sunday against the Milwaukee Brewers, the right-hander tossed 4 2/3 innings, giving up one earned run while surrendering four hits.

+- The 24-year-old has put together a 4.30 ERA and 6.2 strikeouts per nine innings in eight games this season, while giving up a batting average of .298 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.